 Which at-home aligner companies offer nighttime-only treatment?

-SmileDirectClub, byte, and AlignerCo. byte and AlignerCo charge more for nighttime treatment than daytime treatment, while SmileDirectClub charges the same amount.
+SmileDirectClub, Byte, AlignerCo, and NewSmile.
+Byte, AlignerCo, and NewSmile charge more for nighttime treatment than daytime treatment, while SmileDirectClub charges the same amount.

 Which at-home aligner company is right for me?

-Our opinion? byte is the best all-around option.
+Our opinion?
+Byte is the best all-around option.
 But it depends on your condition and priorities.
 Recommend evaluating each company’s effectiveness, affordability, convenience, appearance, and customer service.
-For comprehensive analyses of the top companies, see our top 5 home aligners guide.
+For comprehensive analyses of the top companies, see our top five home aligners guide.

 Which conditions can at-home aligners treat?

-Home aligners are primarily designed to treat mild-to-moderate cases of crowding and spacing, along with some mild bite issues.
+Home aligners can only treat mild-to-moderate cases of crowding and spacing, along with some mild bite issues.
 If your case is severe or includes a jaw misalignment like overbite or underbite, home aligners might not have the capacity to induce the larger tooth and jaw shifts you’re after.

 Does insurance cover clear aligner treatment?

-It depends entirely on your provider and plan. byte, for example, partners with Anthem, Guardian, and Aetna (and they’re working on others) for in-network coverage.
-But having orthodontic benefits doesn’t automatically mean you’ll be covered.
+It depends entirely on your provider and plan.
+Byte, for example, partners with Anthem, Empire, Guardian, and Aetna (and they’re working on others) for in-network coverage.
+But having orthodontic benefits doesn’t automatically mean you’ll receive coverage.
 You should check with your insurance provider to find out for sure.

 How do I get started with home aligners?

 Convenience can mean different things to different people.
-While some might consider byte’s fast treatment time convenient, others might prefer SmileDirectClub’s easy startup process and flexible treatment options.
+While some might consider Byte’s efficient treatment times convenient, others might prefer SmileDirectClub’s easy startup process and flexible treatment options.
 Compared to traditional orthodontic treatments like braces, all home aligners are more convenient, but for a few of the companies that really excel in this category, read our review of the Most Convenient Clear Aligners.

 Are home aligners safe?